 Lichen sclerosus is a long-term problem of the skin.
 It mostly affects the genital and perianal areas.
 Sometimes, lichen sclerosus appears on the upper body, breasts, and upper arms.

 - Men (uncommon)

 What are the symptoms?

 Early in the disease, small white spots appear on the skin.
 The spots are usually shiny and smooth.
-Later, the spots grow into bigger patches.
-The skin on the patches becomes thin and crinkled.
-Then the skin tears easily, and bright red or purple bruises are common.
+Later, the spots grow into bigger plaques.
+The skin on the plaques becomes thin and crinkled.
+Then, the skin may tear easily, and bright red or purple bruises are common.
 Sometimes, the skin becomes scarred.
 If the disease is a mild case, there may be no symptoms.